4104. Distance in tree

 vector<vector<int> > dp;

-The dfs function implements depth-first search from vertex v.
-The value p is the parent of v.
-Construct the array dp.
+The function dfs performs a depth-first search starting from vertex v.
+The value p denotes the parent of vertex v.
+During the traversal, the dp array is constructed.

 void dfs(int v, int p = -1)